Transforming the International Slavery Museum & Maritime Museum

 The two buildings are connected by an elegant new link bridge, allowing the stories of both museums to weave seamlessly together.
 It will act as a natural pause-point with panoramic views across the Docks.
 Here visitors can stop and consider that the stories gathered in the exhibitions are not far-off narratives but relate to the place they currently stand.

-Britain’s maritime exploits and the transatlantic slave trade are all part of the story of Liverpool, part of the story of us all.
+Britain’s maritime exploits and the transatlantic slave trade are both part of the story of Liverpool, part of the story of us all.

 Stories